Guide written by:

 Your choice of electric blanket will be based on size, whether you will be using it alone or with another person, and weight, which must be kept to a minimum to ensure your comfort.
 These heated blankets come in a range of materials, such as wool, which is naturally insulating but difficult to clean, classic polyester or fleece, which is extremely soft.

-In addition, some models come with a number of practical features such as timer-controlled switch-off, multi-zone control or a light-up display for using the controls in the dark.
+In addition, some electric models come with a number of practical features such as timer-controlled switch-off, multi-zone control or a light-up display for using the controls in the dark.

 Electric blankets: finding the perfect size and weight